 A better way to introduce yourself would be to mention that you have some kind of experience or capability in the topic being discussed at that meeting.
-Rather than to simply say, I’m the head sales person for North Africa, say instead, “I helped Client X in Rwanda to develop a significantly better service for their customers.”
+Rather than to simply say, I’m the head salesperson for Central Africa, say instead, “I helped Client X in Rwanda to develop a significantly better service for their customers.”
 That is something that is status-enhancing.
 It means that people have a reason to listen to you, and your opinion will be more influential.

 A Sense of Affiliation Goes a Long Way